Walton5888/Walton5888.github.io/README.md

-# Using Digital Ocean Droplet to Create WireGuard VPN via Dokcer
+# Using Digital Ocean Droplet to Create WireGuard VPN via Docker
 ## Step 1: Create a Digtial Ocean Account
 Visit this link to create your account: https://www.digitalocean.com/
 ## Step 2: Create a VM (Droplet)